 Our stories are fertile ground for learning about ourselves and they are the pivot point for assuming positive intent.

 Any intent that we assume on another person’s actions is based on a story that we are making up.
 We simply cannot know all the facts.
-And as you saw in Chapter 7, even a “Fighting Francis” can be disarmed by sticking with the facts and not adding fuel to the fire.
-(Note: You can download the whole here.)
+Even a “Fighting Francis” can be disarmed by sticking with the facts and not adding fuel to the fire.

 Have you ever had someone not answer an email and you start telling yourself stories about why that is?